iDoka/awesome-canbus/README.md

 * [cantact-hw](https://github.com/linklayer/cantact-hw) - Hardware design files for the CANtact tool, use [cantact-fw](https://github.com/linklayer/cantact-fw) as firmware source
 * [cantact-pro-hw](https://github.com/linklayer/cantact-pro-hw) - Hardware for the CANtact Pro, use [cantact-pro-fw](https://github.com/linklayer/cantact-pro-fw) as firmware
 * [FlexCAN](https://github.com/collin80/FlexCAN_Library) - Arduino library for CAN on Teensy 3.1, 3.2, 3.5, and 3.6
+* [BudgetCANv2](https://github.com/ryedwards/BudgetCANv2) - FW for use on STM32G4 microcontroller to implement FDCAN and USB using the STM32 HAL.
+Tested on [BudgetCANv2-HW](https://github.com/ryedwards/BudgetCANv2-HW)

 ### Arduino